Sally-Cardinale/liri-node-app/README.md

 This project is useful because it allows the developer to run JavaScript in the terminal showing its versatility as a front and back end language.
 Additionally it allows the user to make api calls and receive responses in the terminal.
-Responses are also loged in the log.txt file.
+Responses are also logged in the log.txt file.

 To get started with this application, the user will need to install the following npms: